lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/02_Questions_for_them.md

 Company: Alberta Precision Laboratory

+Q#: in-person interview?

+Q#: what is your expectation?

-Q #1: What does daily job look like?
+Q#: what does daily job look like?

+Q#: day shift, night shift?

+Q#: Privatized laboratory?

-Q #2: how many LC-MS/MS are there?
+Q#: how many LC-MS/MS are there?

-Q #3: data processing automation program

-Q #4:
+Q#: Proteomic assays? (for research)